eegg/school-policies-and-procedures/src/employment-and-staffing.rst

    * their suitability for the responsibilities in the Job Description
    * The Setting's `equality of opportunity <equality-of-opportunity.html>`_ policy

+#. after an applicant has been chosen,
+   checks their two references.
+   If the references are sufficiently bad, go back to step 1.

-4. `Offers the position to the successful applicant`_.
+#. `Offers the position to the successful applicant`_.

 .. _Offers the position to the successful applicant: `Formally offering the position`_